-- 5 baseline period but higher than that in the low flow period.
-Both the SWAT model simulations and runoff elasticity estimates show that about half reduction amount in the low flow period has recovered in the recent period.
-The natural streamflow recovery amount is about 13% of the mean annual steamflow in the baseline period (Table 3), which may have helped to replenish the drying river in the recent period. - Table 4 shows the runoff elasticities and the changes in climatic variables in the low flow (1991-2002) and recent (2003-2011) periods to the baseline period (1960-1990), and the contributions of climatic variable changes to runoff change.
-The runoff elasticity to precipitation (ε_P) is 2.6, indicating that a 10% change in mean annual precipitation results in a 26% change in mean annual runoff (Table 4).
-The precipitation in the low - flow period was 10.5% below that in the baseline period and led to a 27.3% reduction in runoff.
-The runoff reduction caused by precipitation change was close to the decrease in the observed naturalized streamflow (27% baseline runoff) in the low flow period (Table 3).
-In the low flow period, the total contribution from the climatic variables other than precipitation to runoff change was relative small (3.2% baseline runoff).
-In - the recent period, the precipitation was 8.1% below the baseline which would lead to a 21% reduction in runoff.
+runoff change.
+The runoff elasticity to precipitation (ε_p) is 2.6, indicating that a 10% change in mean annual precipitation results in a 26% change in mean annual runoff (Table 4).
+The precipitation in the low-flow period was 10.5 % below that in the baseline period and led to a 27.3 % reduction in runoff.
+The runoff reduction caused by precipitation change was close to the decrease in the observed naturalized streamflow (27 % baseline runoff) in the low-flow period (Table 3).
+In the low-flow period, the total contribution from the other climatic variables (i.e., R_n, wind speed, temperature, and relative humidity) to runoff change was relatively small (3.2 %baseline runoff).
+In the recent period, the precipitation was 8.1 % below the baseline, which would lead to a 21 % reduction in runoff.
 However, the reduction in natural streamflow was about 13% baseline runoff (Table 3).
-This suggests that climatic variables other than precipitation may have affected runoff in the recent period.
-The increase in temperature (0.71 °C) had relative small effects on runoff change, responsible for a reduction of only - 25 3.3% baseline runoff.
-The decrease in relative humidity (-9.1%) was responsible for a decrease of 7.1% baseline runoff.
-Contrastively, the decrease in R_n (-9.5%) and wind speed (-18.1%) contributed an increase of 7.2 and 10.7% baseline runoff, respectively.
-The contributions of R_n and wind speed offset the runoff reduction caused by temperature increase and relative humidity decrease in the recent period, resulting in a total contribution of 7.5% of baseline runoff increase from the climatic variables other than precipitation.
-The contribution from the climatic variables other than precipitation formed the major part of the natural streamflow recovery amount which was about 13% of the mean annual steamflow in the baseline period (Table 3).
-The large positive contribution from the climatic variables other than precipitation is consistent with the decrease in potential evaporation in the recent period (Table 1).
+This suggests that the other climatic variables may have also affected runoff in the recent period.
+The increase in temperature (0.71 °C) had relatively small effects on runoff change, responsible for a reduction of only 3.3% baseline runoff.
+The decrease in relative humidity (-9.1%) was responsible for a decrease of 7.1 % baseline runoff.
+Contrastively, the decrease in $R{\rm n}$ (-9.5%) and wind speed (-18.1%) contributed an increase of 7.2% and 10.7% baseline runoff, respectively.
+The contributions of R_n and wind speed offset the runoff reduction caused by temperature increase (3.3 % baseline runoff) and relative humidity decrease (7.1 % baseline runoff) in the recent period, resulting in a total contribution of 7.5 % of baseline runoff increase from the other climatic variables.
+The contribution from the other climatic variables formed the major part of the natural streamflow recovery amount that was about 13% of the mean annual steamflow in the baseline period (Table 3).
+The large positive contribution from the other climatic variables is consistent with the decrease in potential evaporation in the recent period (Table 1).